KhronosGroup/glTF/specification/README.md

 ### channel.sampler :white_check_mark:

-The id of a sampler in this animation to use to compute the value for the target, e.g., a node's translation, rotation, or scale (TRS).
+The ID of a sampler in this animation used to compute the value for the target, e.g., a node's translation, rotation, or scale (TRS).

 * **Type**: `string`
 * **Required**: Yes